 The $175 fee is a one-time fee.
 You don’t have to pay any monthly (or annual) fees to start your Maine LLC.

 Note: LLCs are the most common business structure used in Maine.
 They are the most popular business entity because they offer liability protection for the LLC owners.

-Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or Certificate of Formation.
+Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or the Articles of Organization.
 Certificate of Formation is the most common name – but they all mean the same thing: the form used to create your LLC.

 Maine business name cost ($0)

 Naming your Limited Liability Company doesn’t cost anything.
 Your Maine LLC Name is approved (at no extra cost) when your Certificate of Formation filing is approved by the state.